pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 }
 ```

-**Note that using a Javascript configuration file require to suffix the file with .config.js**
+**Note that using a Javascript configuration file requires to suffix the file with .config.js**

 ### JSON format

-The configuration can be also in JSON format.
+The configuration can also be in JSON format.

 ```javascript
 {